cbrichau/ImmowebFilter/README.md

 # ImmowebFilter

-This chrome extension filters properties for sale on immoweb.be.

-It allows the user to choose between:
-- highlighting (un)available properties in red(green)
-- hiding unavailable properties altogether.
+Immoweb.be is Belgium's digital real estate leader for houses, apartments and other properties for sale.
+Unfortunately, these properties often remain on the platform after they've been sold (or placed under option) which makes the site frustrating and time-consuming to go through.

+The Immoweb Filter extension solves this issue by highlighting properties' availability or by hiding the unavailable ones altogether (your choice).